Croatia ETIAS requirements for Israeli Citizens

-An ETIAS authorization will be required for every Israeli citizen for short-stay period in Croatia starting from 2021.
+An ETIAS authorisation will be required for every Israeli citizen for short-stay period in Croatia starting from 2023.

 A valid passport is required to enter Croatia.
 All tourists entering Croatian territory from another (Schengen country) are exempted from presenting their passports to Croatian authorities.
 In this case, a national identity card is the only document needed.

 The passport and other travel documents accepted for entry must be valid for a minimum of 3 months beyond the period of intended stay.
 All the Passports (or equivalent travel documents) issued more than ten years before the date of travel, may not be accepted.

 A Schengen visa is mandatory for all nationals of Israel who stay in the country for a period greater than 90 days.